Introduction to Psychotherapy for Alzheimer’s Disease

 Ethical Considerations: It is important to consider the patient’s autonomy and ability to provide informed consent before administering psychedelic therapy.

 Despite the potential benefits of psychedelic therapy for Alzheimer’s patients, it is important to carefully consider the individual patient’s medical history, current medications, and any psychological or psychiatric conditions that may contraindicate the therapy.
-Careful screening and monitoring by a trained therapist is necessary to ensure safe and effective treatment.
+Careful screening and monitoring by a trained therapist are necessary to ensure safe and effective treatment.

-A study published in the Journal of Alzheimer’s Disease found that “Microdosing Psychedelics: Personality, mental health, and creativity differences in microdosers” showed that microdosing psychedelics could potentially improve cognitive function in Alzheimer’s patients.
+A study published in the Journal of Alzheimer’s Disease found that “Microdosing Psychedelics: Personality, Mental Health, and Creativity Differences in Microdosers” showed that microdosing psychedelics could potentially improve cognitive function in Alzheimer’s patients.

 Better pack your bags, because the only thing scarier than forgetting your own name is remembering it on repeat during a psychedelic trip gone wrong.